AryPratap/Natural-Language-to-SQL-/README.md

 QFabric is an open-source change detection dataset with 450,000 change polygons annotated across 504 locations in 100 different cities covering a wide range of geographies and urban fabrics.
 QFabric is a temporal multi-task dataset with 6 change types and 9 change status classes.
 <br>
 - The original QFabric dataset is converted from geojson format to SQLite database format.
 The code for the same is present in <b><u>geojson_to_sql.ipynb</u></b>
 - Database file size if large.
-Can be download through this link.
+Can be download through this [link](https://drive.google.com/file/d/1SL8EWz6_0T4Nz2vSnsP29TQ6uXKWjHQ2/view?usp=sharing)

  ### Notebooks
  - <b><u>NL_to_SQL_final.ipynb</u></b> : The final assignment submission file.
 Contains the end to end NL to SQL parser.